roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  That was what led me to riding this airplane, traveling, throwing myself back into my work, contemplating the tragedy my life had become.

  I was travelling the world, leaving my wife and son at home, where they no doubt spent all of their time having illicit, immoral, nasty sex.
 I felt like a fool, a spineless fool for letting my wife carry out an affair with my knowledge, and with my own son.
 I was working, travelling the world most of the year, leaving my wife at home, with access to the money I worked so hard for.
-Report_Story #16
+6